NiGhTTraX/react-test-buffet/README.md

 - [Docker](https://www.docker.com/) - containerization platform

+# Running the app

+Running `npm start` will spin up a Docker container that will install the npm packages and start a Webpack dev server with hot reloading.
+Changes to the source code on the host will be reflected inside the container.
+Having the app in the container removes the need for devs to install Node and the npm packages on their machines.
+This in turn makes it very easy to get rid of problems where developers get out of sync with the Node version or have stale packages instaled.

+If you need to stop/restart the container you can use `npm stop`.
+Given that you don't change the `package.json` file, the npm packages will be cached next time you start the container.

+If for some reason you prefer to install everything locally, you can use `npm run _start` instead.

 # Unit tests

 Unit tests should check a single unit at a time - in the case of UI, a single